Novak Djokovic

 Novak Djokovic Diet

-Djokovic avoids gluten in his diet.
-On days when he is training hard, he will occasionally consume meat or fish to increase his protein intake.
+Djokovic avoids gluten and predominantly follows a plant-based diet.
+On days when he is training, he occasionally consumes meat or fish to increase his protein intake.

 Djokovic generally has a "power bowl" for breakfast, which includes seeds, gluten-free muesli, mixed nuts, berries, and other fruits, along with almond or rice milk.
-He also consumes Manuka honey since it contains fructose and has antimicrobial effects.
+He also consumes Manuka honey, which contains fructose and has antimicrobial effects.

-Additionally, this aids with his digestion, which promotes sounder sleep at night.
-When it comes to snacks, Djokovic typically enjoys dried fruit, honey, energy and protein bars, protein shakes, avocado, and sometimes some tuna on gluten-free toast.
+When it comes to snacking, Djokovic typically enjoys dried fruit, honey, energy and protein bars, protein shakes, avocado, and sometimes some tuna on gluten-free toast. (via The Tennis Bro)

 Novak Djokovic House

-The homes of Serbian legend Novak Djokovic are spread across the continents of North America and Europe.
-He divides his time between his Belgrade penthouse, Monte Carlo, Monaco, and Marbella, Spain properties.
-He also has properties abroad, including in Miami and New York.
+According to Architectural Digest, the Serbian legend Novak Djokovic has properties across North America and Europe.
+He divides his time between his properties in Belgrade, Monte Carlo, Monaco, Marbella, Miami, and New York.

-In Monaco's Monte Carlo, Djokovic is the owner of a hillside house.
+In Monaco's Monte Carlo, Djokovic owns a hillside house.
 The home has a Mediterranean view.

-Djokovic's Florida sky home costs about $5.77 million and has a spectacular view of Miami Beach.
-He has access to amenities including a sauna, fitness center, pool, private park, and an underground spa in this opulent haven.
+Djokovic's Florida sky home has a spectacular view of Miami Beach.
+He has access to amenities, including a sauna, fitness center, pool, private park, and an underground spa.
 This three-bedroom sky home is located on the ninth floor.

 A. Novak Djokovic began his professional tennis career in 2003.

-A. Novak Djokovic has won a total of 24 Grand Slam men's singles titles.
+A. Novak Djokovic has won a total of 24 Grand Slam men's singles titles as of May 2025.

-A. According to online sources, Novak Djokovic's net worth is estimated at around $240 million as of August 2024.
+A. According to Celebrity Net Worth, Novak Djokovic's net worth is estimated to be around $240 million as of May 2025.

 A. Novak Djokovic has been ranked world No. 1 for a record 428 weeks in 13 different years.